sync-different/alt-core/README.md

 ```

 note: default login credentials ``user:admin`` ``password:valid``

-setup wizard will allow you to set your own admin password.
+setup wizard (step 4) will allow you to set your own admin password.

 ## License
 Distributed under the AGPL v3 License.
 See ``LICENSE`` file for more information.